 MTM Case-Gard has taken some of the work out of preparing gear for long term, underground storage in this single kit.
 Sure, you can build your own storage container with PCV, cement and a hack-saw, but this kit is ready to go as is.
-Not including any prep time for storing a gun,

 The kit comes with: